-In this third article of my three-part series, “Beginner's Guide to Oil Painting,” I will take you through the entire process of oil painting starting with a prepared canvas all the way to a finished painting.
+In this article, I will take you through the entire process of oil painting starting with a prepared canvas all the way to a finished painting.

-Using both the ‘lighthouse by the sea’ sketch and the sunflower design that were pictured in Article Two, you will see a series of photos showing a progression of each painting as they were completed.
+Using two of my paintings, you will see a series of photos showing the progression of each painting as they were completed.

 To get started, you’ll need your canvas, something to cover your work area, brushes, Refined Linseed Oil or Liquin, oil paints, Permalba, a palette and palette liner, Turpenoid and container, one or two small plastic cups or containers and some paper towels.
 If you have a painting smock or an old apron, you’ll want to wear that to protect your clothing.